sabakilai/encode-hack/README.md

 ## Project structure

-- Research folder contains scripts with model training experiments we conducted and used to select our best final models that can found in the backend folder.
+- Research folder contains scripts with model training experiments we conducted and used to select our best final models that can be found in the backend folder.
 - Our backend is built using the Flask Python web framework.
 It has a sigle endpoint for our client to post requests.
 - Our frontend is a progressive web application built using the Next JS.
 It utilises the IndexedDB to store our user photo locally on the user device.
 Tailwind is used for the design.